nathan-pena1/Leadzen/README.md

 # Leadzen
-<p>Leadzen is a Chrome extension i'm building that will help real estate professionals manage, convert, and track leads.</p>
+<p>Leadzen is a Chrome extension I'm building that will help real estate professionals manage, convert, and track leads.</p>

 ![Progress Image (insights)](demo-imgs/progress-image3.jpeg)

 ### Version 1.0 Planned Features (in progress):
 ---
-<p>[✔︎] Automatic content detection: Extension will pop-up only as needed for emails relating to real estate.</p>
+<p>[✔︎] Automatic content detection: Extension will pop up only as needed for emails relating to real estate.</p>
 <p>[✔︎] Display sender and message details.</p>
 <p>[&ensp;] AI email analysis.</p>
 <p>[&ensp;] Urgency detection.
 (Is this person serious or just wasting time?
 Would it be tactical to respond now or later?)</p>